bhisaac/5eFP/5eFP-SRD.md

 ### Defense

 Defense can prevent attacks from hitting you and equals 10 + DEX.
-Upgrades and class features may further modify this number.
+Class features and certain game features may further modify this number.

 > Hiding
 >